-A lesson always is designed for a particular group of pupils; therefore, the teacher should know his pupils' particular needs and potentialities and be able to interpret the contents on their developmental level.
-For our purpose, we only focus on a few fundamental axioms that Wiechers (1977:218-224) has formulated regarding pupils in the secondary school:
+A lesson always is designed for a particular group of pupils; therefore, a teacher should know his/her pupils' particular needs and potentialities, and be able to interpret the contents on their developmental level.
+For our purpose, we only focus on a few fundamental axioms which Wiechers (1977:218-224) has formulated regarding pupils in the secondary school:

-(a) The adolescent acquires his unique identity on the basis of a sound and realistic knowledge of himself;
+(a) The adolescent acquires his/her unique identity on the basis of a sound and realistic knowledge of him/herself;

-(b) the high school student often is uncertain and insecure because of a quickly changing body and the greater demands placed on him.
-Thus, he yearns to receive his subject teaching without any negative feelings (e.g., aversions and antagonisms);

-(c) the adolescent is able to engage in more sophisticated thinking.
-Formal operational thought, that includes hypothetical-deductive thinking, is within the power of these students.
+(b) a high school student often is uncertain and insecure because of a quickly changing body and the greater demands placed on him/her.
+Thus, he/she yearns to receive his/her subject teaching without any negative feelings (e.g., aversions and antagonisms); (c) an adolescent is able to engage in more sophisticated thinking.
+Formal operational thought, which includes hypothetical-deductive thinking, is within the power of these students.
 Teachers of secondary school students are obligated to provide them with opportunities to solve problems of this nature;

-(d) these students expect that their teacher has a thorough knowledge of the subject and also that his lessons will be thoroughly planned and presented;
+(d) these students expect that their teacher has a thorough knowledge of the subject and also that his/her lessons will be thoroughly planned and presented;

-(e) the adolescent eagerly turns to his peer group to discuss problems in his own lifeworld.
+(e) an adolescent eagerly turns to his/her peer group to discuss problems in his/her own lifeworld.
 Group work, teamwork, and participating in debates thus are meaningful activities for these students.
 Consequently, while designing a lesson for secondary school students, teachers can purposefully plan these types of activities;

-(f) as an adolescent, the high school student eagerly wants to be accepted by his peers; hence, much revolves around his apprehensions in social situations.
-The teaching relationship, which is initiated by the teacher, always should occur in sympathetic and tactful ways.
-At all times, the teacher must protect the dignity of his pupils;
+(f) as an adolescent, a high school student eagerly wants to be accepted by his/her peers; hence, much revolves around his/her apprehensions in social situations.
+The teaching relationship, which is initiated by a teacher, always should occur in sympathetic and tactful ways.
+At all times, a teacher must protect the dignity of his/her pupils;

-(g) non-verbal communication in the classroom has powerful significance for the teacher as well as for his pupils.
-The teacher's evaluations and attributions of meaning are transferred to the child, while the pupils, also on a non-verbal level, provide important information to the teacher.
-Attitudes, gestures, facial expressions can play decisive roles in actualization meaningful teaching relationships;

-(h) pupils always have to be affectively (emotionally) supported by the teacher.
+(g) non-verbal communication in the classroom has powerful significance for a teacher as well as for his/her pupils.
+A teacher's evaluations and attributions of meaning are transferred to a child, while the pupils, also on a non-verbal level, provide important information to a teacher.
+Attitudes, gestures, facial expressions can play decisive roles in actualizing meaningful teaching relationships; (h) pupils always must be affectively (emotionally) supported by a teacher.
 This includes encouragement as well as sympathetic, purposeful intervention (guidance).

-When designing any lesson, the teacher thus has to take into consideration the needs, potentialities, and developmental levels of his pupils.
+When designing any lesson, a teacher thus must take into consideration the needs, potentialities and developmental levels of his/her pupils.
 This is required for the choice of the specific modes of teaching by which the formulated learning aims can be meaningfully attained.